 Driver of Growth

 Bank loans are major drivers of growth, especially for public and private sector companies.
-Very few companies may have enough cash flow for financing huge expansion.
+Very few companies may have enough cash flow to finance huge expansion.
 However, in today’s fast-track economy, expansion is the only way to have sustainable profitability.
 This is where bank loans come into the picture.
-Suppose, Company A wants to expand its production for which it needs to invest in machinery.
+Suppose Company A wants to expand its production, for which it needs to invest in machinery.
 If the cost of machinery is 5 times the company’s yearly net income, Company A does not have to wait for 5 years to expand.
 It can borrow a term loan from the bank to fund its expansion plans and repay it over the next 5 years, thereby accelerating growth.

 Provides Capital for Daily Operations

-The banks have special loans that can help a company fund its day to day operational capital and cash cycle.
+The banks have special loans that can help a company fund its day-to-day operational capital and cash cycle.
 The working capital bank loans and cash credit loans are major bank loans that are used for the purpose.
 This allows companies to be flexible about their debtor and creditor agreement.
 Suppose Company X has purchased goods worth USD 1000.00, the payment of which has to be made in 10 days, whereas it sells these goods in USD 1200.00, which it will receive in 30 days.
-In such a situation, Company X can borrow USD 1000.00 from the bank for 20 days and repay the USD 1000.00 to the bank after it receives payment of USD 1200.00 from the debtor.
-A major advantage of such loan is that the company has to pay interest only for the amount and the number of days for which it has borrowed.
+In such a situation, Company X can borrow USD 1000.00 from the bank for 20 days and repay the USD 1000.00 to the bank after receiving the payment of USD 1200.00 from the debtor.
+A major advantage of such a loan is that the company has to pay interest only for the amount and the number of days for which it has borrowed.

 Better Interest Rates

 Before a century, the borrower would borrow money from unorganized money lenders.
-The money lenders would usually exploit the borrowers by asking exorbitant interest rates and abnormal collateral demands.
-With the rise of organized banking from the beginning of the 1900’s, these troubles have vanished.
+The money lenders would usually exploit the borrowers by asking for exorbitant interest rates and abnormal collateral demands.
+With the rise of organized banking from the beginning of the 1900s, these troubles have vanished.
 Organized and systematic bank loans are provided to borrowers with minimal interest rates.
-Furthermore, even today bank loans are cheaper as compared to other loans from other financial institutions such as NBFC’s.
+Furthermore, bank loans are cheaper than other loans from other financial institutions such as NBFCs.

-Bank loans provide an element of flexibility to the borrower, which can be very beneficial in long-term.
-The borrower can choose the duration of the loan and amount of EMI’s, whereas the amount of loan and interest rates are negotiable.
-For example, if an individual takes home loan from the bank, he can decide if he wants to repay the loan in 5, 10 or 20 years.
+Bank loans provide an element of flexibility to the borrower, which can be very beneficial in the long term.
+The borrower can choose the duration of the loan and the amount of EMI, whereas the amount of loan and interest rates are negotiable.
+For example, if an individual takes a home loan from the bank, he can decide if he wants to repay the loan in 5, 10, or 20 years.

 Accounting & Tax Advantages